 a.
 Example of human slavery abolition

 b.
-Morally inacceptable strategy
+Morally unacceptable strategy

 c.
-Social movement strategyIf we want to abolish animal exploitation, we must express a claim asking for its abolition and make it resound more and more in the society, creating a public debate on this issue.
+Social movement strategyIf we want to abolish animal exploitation, we must express a claim asking for its abolition and make it resound more and more in the society, creating a societal debate on this issue.

 “Veganism is good for the planet.”

 “Vegan food is great!”